Focused on Palaeoclimate

 New Phytologist, Forum: Remote control – cell and organ communication within plants.
 PDF file.

-Larry O´Hanlon, Discovery News: Ancient Fossil Fuels Caused Jurassic Warming.
+Larry O'Hanlon, Discovery News: Ancient Fossil Fuels Caused Jurassic Warming.
 The carbon dioxide level and the stomata method.
+Provided by the Internet Archive´s Wayback Machine.

 Larry Orr, Photosynthesis Center, Arizona State University, Tempe, AZ: What is Photosynthesis?
 Links (with annotations) to articles that discuss photosynthesis at varying degrees of complexity.